rama1997/BBGM-Console-Snippets/InfinityStones.md

   - Alter Reality to always "make shot"
   - +100 to Field Goal, Free Throw, Three Point, Inside Scoring, and Dunk
 - Soul — Sacrifice
-  - The holder is soul-bound to the first team they played for; returns to that team each season
+  - The holder is soul-bound to their most played team; returns to that team each season
   - Each season, a random teammate is sacrificed, and the holder absorbs a portion of their stats
 - Mind
   - +100 to Offensive IQ and Defensive IQ